Conference Forms and Timeline 2019

-- Program Planner?
-What’s that?!
-This is the designated support person who is responsible for the logistics of the program or workshop.
+- Program Planner: This is the designated support person who is responsible for the logistics of the program or workshop.
 It is not the speaker or presenter, but rather a person who helps speakers feel comfortable and have everything in place so they can focus on their talk or workshop.
 Program planners submit the forms, gain speaker permissions for publicity, work with their Division and the DLA Conference Committee to handle any proposed fees, and make sure the speaker has food, lodging (if they are from outside of Maryland and Delaware), travel, etc. During the conference, program planners are the designated person who picks up the program packet from the MLA office (on conference location in a suite); this contains blank surveys to be filled out by workshop attendees, a notice of any announcements to be made, a check for the speaker, a certificate for the speaker, and CEU certificates for attendees who complete the survey and turn them in to the program planner at the end of the workshop.
 Not everyone needs a CEU certificate but sometimes it’s just a nice thing to have.

-These forms must be signed by presenters/speakers along with the title and a brief description of the workshop (for the brochure and to publicize it).
+- These forms must be signed by presenters/speakers along with the title and a brief description of the workshop (for the brochure and to publicize it).
 They are putting in writing that they are committed to speaking at the conference.
 At the same time, work on publicity (see below).